Religious and Spiritual Delusions in Schizophrenia

 Coverage, or to be more precise lack of it, in the medical literature has not really helped this problem.
 Despite religiosity being such a common experience for people with schizophrenia it is not particularly well covered by the medical literature.
 A review of four major psychiatric journals carried out in the US in 1982 found that only 2.5% of the articles even mentioned religiosity and that in most cases the mention was just cursory.4

 Religious delusions may be difficult to distinguish and diagnosis often depends on a complete knowledge of the person’s previous religious history.
-For instance if the sufferer has never had a religious background but has suddenly started visiting churches three times a day this would be significant whereas if a life long Jehovahs Witness expressed beliefs about the imminent end of the world this would not be, as all Jehovahs have this belief.
+For instance if the sufferer has never had a religious background but has suddenly started visiting churches three times a day this would be significant whereas if previously they had attended church regularly then weekly church going would not be out of place and bear in mind that in some faiths religious observance can be quite significant and involve praying several times a day or abstaining from food at certain times.

 This is a good example of how the cultural context of religiosity is vital to understanding it.
 In days of old and many societies in the developing world today, mental health and spirituality are seen to be closely related.
 Indeed the Greek word “psyche” from which we derive our terms psychologist and psychotherapy originally meant the soul or spirit.7